jennie/community-manual/code-of-conduct.md

 We insist that everyone who uses the space remains mindful of, and takes responsibility for, their speech and behavior.
 This includes:

-- **Prioritizing** the expression of people who are traditionally marginalized in tech and game spaces, especially those whom DMG specifically serves: trans and cis women, genderqueer, nonbinary and Two Spirit people; people who are racialized, neurodiverse, and/or have disabilities.
+- **Prioritizing** the expression of people who are marginalized in tech and game spaces, especially those whom DMG specifically serves: trans and cis women, genderqueer, nonbinary and Two Spirit people; people who are racialized, neurodiverse, and/or have disabilities.
 - Always acting out of respect and concern for the free expression of others.
 - Actively listening to others and not dominating discussions.
 - Respecting physical and emotional boundaries.
 Always ask before touching, and check in before discussing topics that may be triggering.